 Download a FREE copy of 7 Ways to Monetize your Portal Audience, and discover how today's top publishers are generating revenue through memberships, events, clubs, sponsorships, and more.

 Responsive design is slightly more expensive to build, but in the long run, the returns are huge.
-When you can build a web magazine that adjusts to any screen, instead of relying on a 70% commission from Apple, or less from other newsstands, it’s an investment worth making.
+When you can build a web magazine that adjusts to any screen, it’s an investment worth making.

 1. Determine which platforms you plan to publish on.

-Every magazine started out with one platform: their print magazine.
-Then one day, they decided to sell special editions, and back issues.
-Now Conde Nast has a whole store dedicated to selling and licensing New Yorker cartoons, or selling them as desk diaries, or printed on umbrellas.
+Most magazines started out with one platform: print.
+Then one day, they decided to sell special editions and back issues.
+Now Conde Nast has a whole store dedicated to selling and licensing New Yorker cartoons, and covers, or selling them as desk diaries, or printed on umbrellas.

 And that’s just one tiny arm of the New Yorker.
-Now, look at a fairly common brandwheel for publishers, including their many content platforms.
-These content platforms can be delivered online, offline, or in person.
+Looking at a fairly common brandwheel for publishers, you’ll notice that content platforms can be delivered online, offline, or in person.
 Read more about the many platforms of multiplatform publishers.